on orders over $50

 "Loved it.
 Both my dogs have sensitive skin and are allergic to fleas and they were missing a lot of hair.
 After one bath [with GMS pet soap] their hair has started growing back..."-Patricia

 Goat milk soap helps with hot spots.
 Goat milk contains wonderful proteins that can help rebuild broken skin.
 This is important for skin issues, especially if your dog is suffering from hot spots.
 The fatty acids that were previously mentioned also help maintain the acid mantle on your pet's skin, which protects his skin from bacteria.
 Preventing and blocking bacteria is important when making sure a potential or active hot spot doesn't become infected.

 Goat milk soap may help prevent skin cancer.
 Inside the bodies of all mammals (human and canine), oxidation is a necessary part of life.
 Unfortunately, oxidation has some harmful side effects such as the production of free radicals.
 These free radicals can lead to skin cancer, as well as premature aging.
 Goat milk is high in antioxidants such as Vitamin A and selenium.
 Using goat milk soap made with healthy goat milk may possibly protect the skin of your dog from cancer.

 Does it matter what type of coat my dog has?

-Our pet soap is designed to lather well, which is extra important when taking care of a double coat.
-The natural conditioning of the raw goat milk, will help keep the coat soft and conditioned, and may make it easier to remove tangles.
+The goat milk soap pet bar is designed to lather well, which is extra important when taking care of a double coat.
+The natural conditioning of the raw goat milk will help keep the coat soft and conditioned and may make it easier to remove tangles.

 Any kind of coat will benefit from being washed with goat milk soap because no matter the coat type, using a natural goat milk soap for pets will leave your dog's coat soft and shiny without drying out his skin.